mkfreeman/triangulate/README.md

 - `getPolygonVertex`: Uses _Polygon Vertex_ method, which moves a site to the average of the vertices of the Voronoi polygon.
 - `getCentroids`: Uses the _Lloyd_ method, which moves sites to their polygon centroids.

+### `RectangleUtils.js`
+This modules also exports an object that has pure functions, including:

+- `fillRectangles`: Recursive function for subdividing rectangles until each one contains a single site in the input sites list.
+- `getSplitLocation`: Compute some kind of middle point between a minimum and maximum value used to encapsulate some randomization in the rectangular subdivision process.
+- `swapSites`: Helper function for swapping two objects in an arrray of objects.s

 ### `ColorUtils.js`
 Using a slightly different approach, `ColorUtils.js` leverages a **closure** to have locally scoped variables (this is because many of the functions depend on the same information, such as the `width` and `height`).
 The module exports a **function that returns an object** which has many methods on it.
 It is implemented in `CustomCanvas.js` as follows: